-Technically you don’t have to do all the things below, but depending on what you want to do and how long you plan on staying there, here’s what we did:
+Technically you don’t have to do all the things in Fortune Island.
+But depending on what you want to do and how long you plan on staying there, here’s what we did:

 - Take Pictures: Let’s be honest, the only reason you came here is for the Greek column aesthetic.
 And in all honesty, I did too.
 So we can all sit in our very honest selves here.
-Do note that you’re not going to be the only one who will want pictures at the iconic spot, it’s a tourist spot after all, so be prepared to do some waiting.
+Do note that you’re not going to be the only one who will want pictures at the iconic spot.
+It’s a tourist spot after all, so be prepared to do some waiting.
 We ate first and then waited till around 11am for all the other fellow tourists to finish.
-By that time, the sun was super high up in the sky and no one else wanted to get too tan, so we took advantage!
+By that time, the sun was super high up.
+And no one else wanted to get too tan.
+So we took advantage!
 Really hot under the Philippine sun, but that’s what sunblock and sun glasses are for!

 - Swim: The place is an open beach.
-By open beach, I mean it goes real deep real fast, the swimming there is appropriate if it’s not too wavy.
-The water is a bit colder depending on the time of day, but mostly it’s not like in Boracay where you can keep on walking and walking into the ocean and the water’s still going to be at your ankles.
+By open beach, I mean it goes real deep real fast.
+The swimming there is appropriate if it’s not too wavy.
+The water is a bit colder depending on the time of day, but mostly it’s not like in Boracay.
+You can keep on walking and walking into the ocean and the water’s still going to be at your ankles.
 I went two meters in, and the water level was already at my waist.

-- Eat: Technically, there aren’t any eating places in the actual island, but if you cooked/brought food, there are places with trees and some shade to set up a table and have a mini picnic
+- Eat: Technically, there aren’t any eating places in the actual island.
+But if you cooked/brought food, there are places with trees and some shade to set up.

-- Camp: I didn’t know you could, but when we got there, we saw people who actually did!
-Staying there overnight is going to be a real cowboy experience though because it’s not going to be like glamping or anything – there aren’t any functional toilets, nor sources of fresh water unless brought by you into the island.
+- Camp.
+I didn’t know you could, but when we got there, we saw people who actually did!
+Staying there overnight is going to be a real cowboy experience.
+It’s not going to be like glamping or anything – there aren’t any functional toilets.
+No sources of freshwater unless you bring your own.

-- Island Hop: This one’s optional, but because we arrived at the island at around 7:00am finished taking pictures at around 12:30pm (we took our time), the boaters suggested we visit the other islands.
-We paid an additional PHP300.00 each for 3 more islands but it was worth it.
-Spent the rest of the afternoon island hopping and swimming at tamer beaches (including the beaches you would have access to if you stayed in Punta Fuego).
+- Island Hop: This one is optional.
+We arrived at the island at around 7:00am finished taking pictures at around 12:30pm (we took our time).
+The boaters suggested we visit the other islands.
+We paid an additional PHP300.00 each for 3 more islands.
+We spent the rest of the afternoon island hopping and swimming at tamer beaches.
+This includes the beaches you would have access to if you stayed in Punta Fuego.